Real-World Protection Test August-November 2013

 Every security program to be tested is installed on its own test computer.
-All computers are connected to the Internet (details below).
-The system is frozen, with the operating system and security program in-stalled.
-The entire test is performed on real workstations.
-We do not use any kind of virtualization.
-Each workstation has its own internet connection with its own external IP.
-We have special agreements with several providers (failover clustering and no traffic blocking) to ensure a stable internet connection.
-The tests are performed using a live internet connection.
-We took the necessary precautions (with specially configured firewalls, etc.) not to harm other computers (i.e. not to cause outbreaks).
+All computers are connected to the Internet.
+Each system is manually updated every day, and each product is updated before every single test case.
+Each test PC has its own external IP address.
+We make special arrangements with ISPs to ensure a stable Internet connection for each PC, and take the necessary precautions (with specially configured firewalls etc.) not to harm other computers (i.e. not to cause outbreaks).

-For this test, we used identical workstations, a control and command server and network attached stor-age.
+For this test we use identical workstations, a control and command server and network attached storage.

-The tests were performed under Microsoft Windows XP SP3 with updates as of 1st August 2012.
+The tests were performed under Microsoft Windows 7 Home Premium SP1 64-Bit, with updates as at 2nd August 2013.
 Some further installed software includes:

 Preparation for every testing day

 Every morning, any available security software updates are downloaded and installed, and a new base image is made for that day.
 Before each test case is carried out, the products have some time to download and install newer updates which have just been released, as well as to load their protection modules (which in several cases takes some minutes).
 In the event that a major signature update for a product is made available during the day, but fails to download/install before each test case starts, the product will at least have the signatures that were available at the start of the day.
 This replicates the situation of an ordinary user in the real world.